awguo2019/TILES/sp22_scripts/README.txt

 (all marked with CHANGE HERE)!

 ** All the tsv files are stored in /TILES/tiles/test for easy access!
 Add any new tsv files into that file for ease of access.
+Note that the tsv format should be a list of edges, as follows: timestamp node1 node2, where each value is an integer

 --- My Code ---
 The code I contributed is in the sp22_scripts folder.
 There are 3 scripts I added: